By Anna Gay on | No Comments

-4. Photograph the food as it is being prepared, so that you can capture the ingredients on their own, as well as interesting items, such as cookie cutters and cookware
+Photograph the food as it is being prepared, so that you can capture the ingredients on their own, as well as interesting preparation items, such as cookie cutters and cookware.

-7. Don’t forget to photograph the dinner table before everyone has a seat.
+Don’t forget to photograph the dinner table before everyone sits down for dinner.
 Photograph things such as centerpieces, place settings, and holiday dinnerware.

 Details are a lovely part of any holiday story that you don't want to miss!
 Sometimes they are just as important as capturing the full scene.
 No matter what holiday is coming up look for beautiful details around you and photograph them.
 Your holiday story will be more beautiful if you do!

 Do you have any questions or comments about Photographing Holiday Details?
 Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.